5 Hassle-Free Solutions to Transfer Photos from iPhone to New iPhone

 Follow the below easy steps to transfer photos from iPhone to iPhone:

-Step 1: Launch dr.fone on your computer and click on "Switch" option on the main window.
+Step 1: Launch dr.fone on your computer and click on "Phone Transfer" option on the main window.

 Step 2: Connect both iPhones to computer.
 Then dr.fone will recognize them automatically.